 My Experience on the Acatenango Volcano Hike

-Our journey to the base of Acatenango started at 9am from The Terrace Hostel.
+Our journey to the base of Acatenango started at 9 am from our hostel in Antigua.
 We had only booked the tour the night before and despite the weather seeming ominous we decided to roll the dice.
 The Acatenango Volcano hike journey began with meeting our group during the 1 hour bus ride.
 We made up 13 people including our guides.
 The group was young, excited, and a touch crazy!

 We arrived at the start of the Acatenango Volcano hike and as soon as the shuttle doors opened we were bombarded with locals renting hiking sticks, beanies, gloves and selling everything from booze to marshmallows.
 The families that occupied the surrounding area made their living through these small sales and rentals.
 Our group rented a total of 8 sticks, 2 pairs of gloves and a beanie.
 These sales totaled a mere $10 USD, however, to the families this was huge.
 The children smiled from ear to ear and some practiced the small English they knew.
 Shouting common phrases while jumping with laughter, this short moment took away any nerves people had and set the tone for an awesome day.